 a.
 Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other.

-Electricity, telephone, refuse service, septic system and oil for heating.
+Electricity, telephone, refuse service, septic system.

 b.
 Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.